Liposclerosing myxofibrous tumor

 Liposclerosing myxofibrous tumors (LSMFT), also known as polymorphic fibro-osseous lesions of bone, are rare benign fibro-osseous lesions that have a predilection for the intertrochanteric region of the femur.

-It is slightly more common in males with mean age of 30-40 years old.
-It can be discovered incidentally but mostly patients have vague longstanding pain.
+It is slightly more common in males with mean age of 30-40 years.
+It can be discovered incidentally but most patients have vague longstanding pain.
 About 10% of patients present acutely with pathologic fracture.

 The tumor comprises of the wide mixture of tissues of lipomatous, fibroxanthomatous, myxomatous, and myxofibromatous components 5 and is not a universally accepted pathological entity 3.

 Tends to have a striking predilection for the intertrochanteric region of the femur (80-90%) 6-8.
 Beyond that, it might occur in the humerus the tibia, ilium and ribs 5.